descarteslabs/descarteslabs-python/descarteslabs/workflows/docs/formats.rst

 Shorthand: ``"geotiff"``

 `GeoTIFF <https://en.wikipedia.org/wiki/GeoTIFF>`_ is the best format for using raster data with other geospatial software, such as ArcGIS or QGIS.
 Only `~.geospatial.Image` objects can be computed in GeoTIFF format.
-GeoTIFF data is returned in raw bytes, so in most cases, you'll want to write the data out to a file.
+GeoTIFF data is returned in raw bytes, so in most cases, you'll want to write the data out to a file (use the ``file=`` parameter to `~.models.compute` for this).

-- ``overviews``: whether to include overviews, overview levels are automatically calculated (bool, default True)
+- ``overviews``: whether to include overviews; overview levels are calculated automatically (bool, default True)
 - ``tiled``: whether to create a tiled GeoTIFF (bool, default True)
 - ``compression``: the compression to use (string, default "LZW", one of "LZW", "None", or "JPEG")
-- ``overviewresampler``: the resampler to use for calculating overviews (string, default "nearest", one of "nearest", "average", "bilinear", "cubic", or "mode")
+- ``overview_resampler``: the resampler to use for calculating overviews (string, default "nearest", one of "nearest", "average", "bilinear", "cubic", or "mode")

 JSON
 ~~~~

 Shorthand: ``"json"``

-`JSON <json.org/json-en.html>`_ is the best format for using the data in other languages because it is language independent.
+`JSON <json.org/json-en.html>`_ is the best format for using the data in other languages because it is language-independent.

 - No options